andresdominguez/jsToolbox/README.md

 ### Add a semicolon at the end of the current line [Ctrl SHIFT ;], [Command SHIFT ;] on a Mac.

 Add a semicolon at the end of the current line.

+### Sort the selection using a user-defined splitter [SHIFT alt 1], [Command SHIFT 1] on Mac.

+Select a block of code that you want to sort, choose sort, and enter a separator (like comma or new line) to sort.

 ### Generate a method for the current javascript class (Under generate menu)